br3ndonland/dotfiles/README.md

   keybase pgp export -q 16digit_PGPkeyid --secret | gpg --allow-secret-key-import --import
   ```

-- I currently have GPG listed as the GPG program in my .gitconfig.
-May be able to set Keybase as the program instead and skip the export to GPG.
+- **Keybase and Git:** Keybase can't yet be used to directly sign Git commits.
+The best method, as described [here](https://github.com/pstadler/keybase-gpg-github), is to export your PGP key from Keybase to GPG, and then sign Git commits with GPG.
+Eventually, I would like to set Keybase as the signing program in my _~/.gitconfig_ and skip the export to GPG.

   - _.gitconfig_ for GPG

     ```ini
     ...
+    [commit]
+    gpgsign = true
     [gpg]
     program = gpg
     ...